One for Sorrow (song)

-"One for Sorrow" is a song by British pop-dance group Steps, released as the third single from their debut album, Step One (1998).
-It also became the quintet's first single to reach the top five on the UK Singles Chart.
-Debuting at number two and spending 11 weeks on the UK chart, the song established Steps's intention to revive the ABBA sound, striking a considerable resemblance to their 1980 hit "The Winner Takes It All".
-A remixed version became their debut US single in 1999 and was featured on the Drive Me Crazy film soundtrack.
-It became Steps' only single to appear on any US Billboard chart, peaking at number 38 on the Hot Dance Club Play chart in October 1999.
+"One for Sorrow" is a song by British pop-dance group Steps, released in August 1998 by Jive and Ebul as the third single from their debut album, Step One (1998).
+The song was written by Mark Topham, Karl Twigg and Lance Ellington, and it was produced by Topham and Twigg with Pete Waterman.
+It became Steps' first single to reach the top five of the UK Singles Chart, peaking at number two and spending 11 weeks on the chart.
+A remixed version became their debut US single in 1999 and reached number 38 on the Billboard Dance Club Play chart in October 1999.
+Two different music videos were produced to accompany the single: one for the original version and one for the remix.

 Release

-Unlike Steps' previous single "Last Thing on My Mind", which featured solo vocals by all three girls, Claire performs lead vocals on all of the verses, which are harmonised with Faye, before the entire group join in for the chorus.
+Unlike Steps' previous single "Last Thing on My Mind", which featured solo vocals by all three women, Claire Richards performs lead vocals on all of the verses, harmonising with Faye Tozer, before the entire group join in for the chorus.

-On 29 July 2015, Claire Richards premiered a new solo acoustic version of the track at an event celebrating Pete Waterman's career at the Royal Festival Hall.
+On 29 July 2015, Richards premiered a new solo acoustic version of the track at an event celebrating Pete Waterman's career at the Royal Festival Hall.
 This was her first solo single, and was released the following day via her official SoundCloud.